open-ephys/gui-docs/source/Developer-Guide/Common-and-external-libraries.rst

-4. Then need to make sure that the plugin / common library is able to find the library files during compile time.
+4. We then need to make sure that the plugin / common library is able to find the library files during compile time.
 This can be done in two different ways dependeing on the type of library.
 For most commonly used libraries, the :code:`find_package` option is recommended.
 An example would be

 .. code-block:: cmake